-Yet one day, the Japanese made contact with European civilization, through none other than the sea-faring, spice-stealing, brood-eating Dutch.
-The Portuguese had made contact with them beforehand, but it is their relationship with the Dutch that proved to be the enduring one.
+Yet one day, the Japanese made contact with European civilization through none other than the sea-faring, spice-stealing, brood-eating Dutch.
+Well… technically, it was the Portuguese who had made the first contact with Japan, but their relationship with the Dutch proved to be the enduring one.

-The two outsiders quickly gained popularity, and were given lands, titles, and settled down with local women.
+The popularity of the two outsiders grew further.
+They were given lands and titles and settled down with local women.
 This laid down the foundation of Dutch-Japanese relations.
-The Shogun disliked the Portuguese, which came by not only with trade but also with pesky missionaries who went around spreading the gospel of Jesus, which turned out to be a very unpopular move with the Shogun.
+The Shogun disliked the Portuguese, which came by not only with trade but also with pesky missionaries who went around spreading the gospel of Jesus — a move that turned out to be very unpopular with the Shogun.

 Dutch-Japanese: a match made in the seas

-This early period of trade was not very profitable for the Dutch as they did not yet have many of the VOC trading posts that they would later establish.
+This early period of trade was not very profitable for the Dutch as they didn’t yet have many of the VOC trading posts that they would later establish.
 Competition with the Portuguese also meant that conflict was on the horizon.

-The Dutch were then moved to Dejima after committing an honest mistake: they built a stone warehouse, and inscribed the date of its foundation “Anno 1640”.
+The Dutch were then moved to Dejima after committing an honest mistake: they built a stone warehouse and inscribed the date of its foundation “Anno 1640”.
 As it was established that Christianity was not really popular with the Japanese, writing the year since the birth of Jesus turned out to cause quite some anger with the Shogun.

 Western knowledge in Japan

 In its early stages, the process developed quite slowly.
-Every year, the Dutch would make a visit to the Shogun, bringing with them world news and different kinds of novelties as gifts.
+Every year, the Dutch would make a visit to the Shogun, bringing with them the world news and different kinds of novelties as gifts.
 Eventually, the Dutch were allowed to conduct private trade in Dejima, leading to a flourishing market, which highly benefited employees of the VOC.

-The Japanese elite sought not only treatment but ordered through the Dutch all sorts of novelties, ranging from microscopes, oil paintings, telescopes, maps and even animals, such as donkeys and birds.
+The Japanese elite sought not only treatment but ordered through the Dutch all sorts of novelties, ranging from microscopes, oil paintings, telescopes, maps and even animals, such as donkeys and birds. 🐦🐵

-Siebold also sent shipments of Japanese cultural and botanical artefacts back to Europe, and on a visit to the Shogun, he illegally received maps of Japan from a member of the Court.
-The authorities caught on to this, and he was exiled from Japan, leaving behind his lover and his daughter.
-He eventually settled in Leiden, and nowadays you can find his entire collection of artefacts brought from Japan in the Sieboldhuis in Leiden (more on that later).
+Siebold also sent shipments of Japanese cultural and botanical artefacts back to Europe, and on a visit to the Shogun, he illegally received maps of Japan from a member of the court.
+Seibold was caught and subsequently exiled from Japan — leaving his lover and daughter behind.
+He eventually settled in Leiden, and today you can find his entire collection of artefacts brought from Japan in the Sieboldhuis on Rapenburg.

-Knock knock, it’s the United States and modernity!
+Knock knock, it’s the United States and modernity

-Japan rapidly modernized in the next 50 years, turning from a feudal society to a full-fledged 19th Century Western Democracy.
+Over the next 50 years, Japan rapidly modernized, transforming itself from a feudal society to a full-fledged 19th-century western democracy.
 What we mean by that is that it had an appetite to conquer everything around it, like true Europeans (more on that later).
 The Japanese invited the Dutch to do some classic Dutch engineering, helping with constructing floodgates in areas prone to flooding.

-The Japanese also sent some of their Japanese scholars to the Netherlands on

-Erasmus exchange.
-They also finally formalized their long-friendship, by opening a Dutch consulate in Yokohama in 1859. 🤗
+The Japanese also sent some of their scholars to the Netherlands on an exchange, and finally formalised their long friendship by opening a Dutch consulate in Yokohama in 1859. 🤗

 A nasty divorce of Dutch-Japanese relations: World War II

-But essentially, Japan was trying to conquer the entire Far East, and guess what land happened to be in the area.
-Yes, Indonesia.
-Which also happened to be a Dutch colony.
-Not one to forego ambitions over friends, the Japanese invaded Indonesia in 1942 and maintained control over the region until the war ended in 1945.
+But essentially, Japan was trying to conquer the entire Far East, and guess what country happened to be in the area?
+Yes — it was Indonesia, which also happened to be a Dutch colony.
+Not one to forego ambitions over friends, the Japanese invaded Indonesia in 1942 and maintained control over the region until WWII ended in 1945.

 Initially, the Dutch elite ruling the country expected to be allowed to maintain their positions of power.
-Much to their surprise, they were sent to detention camps, while the Japanese Army started to train local Indonesians, inspiring in them nationalist ideas.
+Much to their surprise, they were sent to detention camps while the Japanese Army started to train local Indonesians, inspiring nationalist ideas in them.
 This proved to be crucial in the process of Indonesian independence, as it upset the established colonial order.

 By 1949, the Dutch had no choice but to accept Indonesian sovereignty (not before a bitter conflict that lasted almost five years).

-WWII proved to be the biggest break in Dutch-Japanese relations, and it took some time for them to reach again a level of normality.
+Not surprisingly, WWII proved to be the biggest break in Dutch-Japanese relations, and it took some time for them to reach again a level of normality.

 The Dutch no longer had a special place in Japan, and the war made things even sourer.
-Yet in the decades following the war, the countries started to get slowly close again.
-One of the most notable events is the opening of “Holland Village” close to Nagasaki in 1983.
+Yet in the decades following the war, the countries started to slowly find their way back to each other again.
+One of the most notable events was the opening of “Holland Village” close to Nagasaki in 1983.

-A recreation of an actual Dutch village, the project turned out be such a success that it subsequently got extended to “Huis ten Bosch”, opened in 1993.
+A recreation of an actual Dutch village, the project turned out to be such a success that it subsequently got extended to “Huis ten Bosch“, which opened in 1993. 🇳🇱

 Have you ever been to Japan, and if so, did you feel the mark of the relations between these two countries?
 Let us know in the comments!